 Air Cargo Facilities

-- With FedEx's moving their regional hub from GFK, air cargo space meets the remaining local air cargo needs at this time. - Consolidation of air cargo activities on the airport to the dedicated air cargo area is recommended.
+- With FedEx's moving their regional hub from GFK, air cargo space meets the remaining local air cargo needs now. - Consolidation of air cargo activities on the airport to the dedicated air cargo area is recommended.

 General Aviation Facilities